PistonDevelopers/Piston-Tutorials/sudoku/chp-03.md

 ## Chapter 3

-Now we need to add a graphics API to our project to do rendering.
+Do to rendering, we need to add a graphics API to our project.

 Piston has a 2D graphics API called Piston-Graphics, but it is completely separated from the core.
-You can choose another API if you want to, or you can use Piston-Graphics in a project that does not use the Piston core.
+You can choose another graphics API if you want to, or you can use Piston-Graphics in a project without the Piston core.

 When we started the Piston project, there was no working alternative for 2D that did not require bindings to other libraries.
 Actually, the Piston project started because we needed a way to test the 2D graphics library!

-Piston-Graphics is designed to take advantage of GPU rendering, and it does not support any complex features like setting shader parameters, concave shapes.
+Piston-Graphics is designed to take advantage of GPU rendering, but it does not support any complex features like setting shader parameters, concave shapes.
 Instead, it does simple 2D with some few blend settings that are supported by most graphics cards.